quantnetwork/blockchain-developer-exercises-foundations/Exercise7.md

 ## Exercise - Create your first DLT transactions

-For this task, we will create our transactions via Overledger’s prepareTransactionRequest and executePreparedRequestTransaction APIs.
-The documentation for these endpoints can be found [here](https://docs.overledger.io/#operation/prepareTransactionRequest) and [here](https://docs.overledger.io/#operation/executePreparedRequestTransaction).
+In this exercise, we will create our own transactions via Overledger’s prepareTransactionRequest and executePreparedRequestTransaction APIs.
+The documentation for these endpoints can be found [here](https://docs.overledger.io/#operation/prepareTransactionRequest) and [here](https://docs.overledger.io/#operation/executePreparedRequestTransaction) respectively.

 ### DLT Network Information